orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 -  Dereferencing is likely in many cases quickly subject to infinite stepping (similar to INITIAL -> INITIAL, TERMINAL -> TERMINAL, VERTEX -> VERTEX.
 (Could be that this means that there's no continuation, a self-reference defined here, or it's some mechanism of halting.)
 	- Simple example of infinitely finding terminals, or a reference to 'nothing - infinitely'.
 	- If both are references, allow deref of both in parallel? - for later probably
-- Rewriting as placing the direction encoded as `.type` of initial/vertex headed to terminal.
-Where terminal is undecided (from the perspective of `.terminal`, can recursively be the case for any of these.) - So .initial is VERTEX, .self is TERMINAL, which means this .terminal returns ...
-(Basically abstraction layer fitting the structure - See [[2024-03-28]] note.)

 start with one, find match, then match entire structure and revert if not. ; one way